EaswaranG/devops-101/jenkins/JenkinsNotes.md

 Open the console "localhost:8080" (replace the localhost with your VM IP), the console would be asking for admin password to unlock.
 Find the admin password in the location `/var/lib/jenkins/secrets/initialAdminPassword` and use the password to unlock.

+5) Switch to Jenkins user in VM

+In your Virtual Machine, you would need to switch to the 'jenkins' user, the default user will not have permissions for many operations such as adding ssh keys etc.

+`sudo su`
+`sudo - jenkins`

-5) Install Plugins
+6) Install Plugins

 Select the recommended plugins and install them.
 In the getting started page, configure the username, password and email.

-6) Jenkins is Ready !
+7) Jenkins is Ready !

 Configure the URI and click finish!
 Now you can start using Jenkins.